 Steve had to work New Years Day for his remote job and we found a great little spot to work from near the bar.
 This is why we stayed here because we know we can always count on YHA being a decent budget friendly option, knowing we’ll always get a good sleep.
 There are loads of wallabies hanging around who are completely chilled out and nothing to fear during your stay.

 They serve up toasted sandwiches and pizzas if you’re hungry but the restaurants at Horseshoe Bay are literally just a few minutes walk away.
 If you’re hungry, go to the Horseshoe Fish & Chips, it’s so good, we ate there twice in two days!

-Base Backpackers is the place to stay on Magnetic Island if you’re looking to party.
+Base Backpackers is the place to stay on Magnetic Island if you’re looking to party (you can read our review here).
 The whole place revolves around the bar and although they have fun activities on like Bingo and parties, if you’re not into partying I wouldn’t stay here.
 Music is loud and I’m not sure if you’ll get much sleep if you’re staying in one of the dorms next door to the bar.
 The backpackers is located right on the beach and have beautiful views looking out towards Townsville.
 It’s a great place to meet other like minded people and have fun!

 If you’d prefer to stay in a resort, we recommend staying at Peppers Blue on Blue Resort.
 With beautiful ocean and marina views at Nelly Bay, you’ll be able to sit back and relaz at their day spa, outdoor swimming pool and eat at their Boardwalk Restaurant.

 With a short walk to the ferry terminal, you’ll have everything nearby for a fantastic stay.